btkostner/jumar/docs/deployment.md

 This guide goes over deploying Jumar to Fly.io.
 This will be pretty specific to Fly.io, but can be converted to other deployment platforms as well.

+## Jumar

+The application is setup with a `Dockerfile` that will build a fully functional, production ready application.
+This can then be used to deploy to Fly.io, Kubernetes, or any other platform that supports Docker containers.

+When running the container, by default it will run the web server.
+However, there are a few other commands you can run to operate the app.

+- `server` - Runs the web server.
+This is the default command.
+- `migrate` - Ensures the database is created and migrated to the latest version.
+- `version` - Prints out the current application version.

 ## Database

 Deploying Cockroach DB to Fly.io _can_ be done on with using the `--insecure` flag, but we want to keep with best security practice, so we will generate self signed certificates for all nodes and ensure secure connections are enforced.